ericwj/PsSecDrv/README.md

 * Install the Windows 10 SDK from [Get the standalone Windows 10 SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk).
 Just install all components.
 * Start *PowerShell* as an administrator.
-* Make sure you are on 64-bit Windows, or make sure whichever `SECDRV.sys` you will be using going through this guide is 32-bit.
-See how below.
+* Make sure you are on 64-bit Windows.
+Going through this guide on 32-bit Windows is pretty pointless - games should work without. `SECDRV` just works on 32-bit Windows.
   ```
   [System.Environment]::Is64BitOperatingSystem
   ```